-II.
+- II.
 Standard Conditions.
-(See Exhibit A.)

-III.
-Special Conditions

-1. Incorporation of City's Conditions and Mitigation Requirements.
-The Conditions of Approval adopted by the City of Monterey for this project on 3/19/96 are attached as Exhibit 6 to this permit; these Conditions are hereby incorporated as conditions of this permit.
-However, the street improvements specified in the City's Condition No. 8 will be limited to those which are approved in accordance with Special Condition No. 2 (Revised Plans), below.
-Any revision or amendment of these adopted mitigation measures or the project plans as approved pursuant to the City's architectural review procedures shall not be effective until reviewed by the Executive Director for determination of materiality, and if found material, approved by the Commission.
+(See Exhibit 1.) - III.
+Special Conditions - 1.
+Incorporation of City's Conditions and Mitigation Requirements.
+The Conditions of Approval adopted by the City of Monterey for this project on 5/17/96 are attached as Exhibit 2 to this permit; these Conditions are hereby incorporated as conditions of this permit.
+However, the street improvements specified in the City's Condition No. 9 will be limited to those which are approved in accordance with Special Condition No. 2 (Revised Plans), below.
+Any revision or amendment of these adopted mitigation measures or the project plans as approved pursuant to the City's architectural review procedures shall not be effective until reviewed by the Executive Director for determination of materiality, and if found material, approved by the Commission. - 2.
+REVISED PLANS: PRIOR TO TRANSMITTAL OF THE COASTAL DEVELOPMENT PERMIT, the permittees shall submit to the Executive Director for review and approval, a revised street plan; and (if different from submitted plans) final residential grading plan, site plan and elevations.
+The revised street plan may be submitted only after the Executive Director has reviewed and approved the revised street plan providing for minimal auto access to the approved residence at 23 Spray Avenue (Special Condition Number 2 of Coastal Development Permit No. 3-96-34); the revised street plan for access to 21 Spray Avenue shall have the same width as the street plan approved by the Executive Director for 23 Spray Avenue (a single paved lane, representing one half of the full pavement width of the street [13 ft.]), and shall terminate at the westerly corner of permittees' lot at 21 Spray Avenue.

-2. REVISED PLANS: PRIOR TO TRANSMITTAL OF THE COASTAL DEVELOPMENT PERMIT, the permittee shall submit to the Executive Director for review and approval, revised street plan; and (if different from submitted plans) final residential grading plan, site plan and elevations.
-The revised street plan shall provide for minimal auto access to the approved residence, only.
-Such minimal access shall constitute a single paved lane, representing one half of the full pavement width of the street (13 ft.) and extending from Beach Way only as far as the westerly corner of permittee's lot at 23 Spray Avenue (approx. 85 ft.).
-However, additional "full width" improvements, up to and including two paved lanes, curbs, gutters and sidewalks, are authorized by this permit in accordance with City condition No. 8, up to 40 ft. in width, provided that such additional improvements, or portions thereof, are documented to the satisfaction of the Executive Director as:
+However, additional "full width" improvements, up to and including two paved lanes, curbs, gutters and sidewalks, are authorized by this permit in accordance with City condition No. 9, up to 40 ft. in width, provided that such additional improvements, or portions thereof, are documented to the satisfaction of the Executive Director as: